One out of two restaurants closes before its third year... What are the ratios to follow to react quickly in this inflationary context?

 A good management of your restaurant requires reliable monitoring tools and indicators.
 Having access to your restaurant's turnover is simple: you just have to consult your cash register every day.
 But is it enough?
 One restaurant out of two closes before its third year, often because of a lack of margin monitoring.

-Inflationary pressures on food products will continue to weigh on restaurants in 2023, combined with soaring energy prices, difficulties in hiring and accessing loans, it will require a high level of responsiveness to overcome the challenges ahead.
+Inflationary pressures on food products will continue to weigh on restaurants in 2024, and combined with soaring energy prices, difficulties in recruitment and access to loans, we'll need to be highly responsive to overcome the challenges ahead.

 What are the ratios to be regularly monitored to react quickly in this uncertain context?

-Inpulse deciphers for you the financial ratios and indicators that must be followed in 2023 to control the profitability of your restaurant.
+Inpulse deciphers for you the financial ratios and indicators you need to monitor in 2024 to keep your restaurant's profitability under control.

 It's a major ratio that can't be ignored, as it's directly linked to operational performance, i.e. the proper management of the restaurant's raw materials and human resources.
 These are the elements that fluctuate the most these days, and which we can really influence on a daily basis.
 As Pitaya's Operations Manager reminded us during a webinar :